Divyn/amm-flow-toxicity-alpha-engine/README.md

 Fade the noise, not the signal.
 Automated mean-reversion trading for DEX pools that bets against temporary price shocks.
 This algorithm is a microstructure alpha for AMMs.
 Automatically detects and fades temporary price impacts from large swaps, using depth-aware sizing and flow detection to avoid trending markets.

+At a high level, the system:

+- Streams real-time DEX pool data
+- Detects unexpected volume bursts combined with sharp, directional price impact
+- Explicitly estimates short-horizon price impact and flags regimes where liquidity is likely being consumed by adverse flow

 ## How It Works